thilina-ranbaduge/thilina-ranbaduge.github.io/_pages/about.md

 <h2> Recent News</h2>

 <ul>
-      <li>Our new book <b>Linking Sensitive Data - Methods and Techniques for Practical Privacy-Preserving Information Sharing</b> is in Press. </li>
+      <li>Our new book <b>Linking Sensitive Data - Methods and Techniques for Practical Privacy-Preserving Information Sharing</b> is in press.
+In this book we describe advanced techniques and concepts for linking sensitive databases using privacy-preserving methods. </li>

     <li>Our paper on a novel Bloom filter hardening techniques has been accepted to be present at the <a href="https://www.cikm2020.org/"> 29th ACM International Conference on Information and Knowledge Management (CIKM)</a> 2020. </li>
     <li>Our paper on a novel graph based similarity matching attack has been accepted to be present at the <a href="https://www.cikm2020.org/"> 29th ACM International Conference on Information and Knowledge Management (CIKM)</a> 2020. </li>